MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/voice-design.md

 - How do I target my voice to a specific app or app command?
 - Can I use voice to command things out of the holographic frame on HoloLens?

-The most important things to tell users about voice in mixed reality are:
+The most important things to instruct users about voice in mixed reality are:

 - You can say "select" anywhere you're targeting a button to select the button.
 - In some apps, you can say the label name of an app bar button to take an action.
 For example, while looking at an app, you can say "remove" to remove the app from the world.
 You don't have to select the app with your hand.
 - You can initiate Cortana listening by saying "hey cortana."
 You can then ask questions, open apps, or bring up the **Start** menu by saying "hey cortana, take me home."

-When a voice system is applied properly, the user *knows what they can say*, and *gets clear feedback that the system heard them correctly*.
-These two signals make the user feel confident in using voice as a primary input.

 The following diagram shows what happens to the cursor when the system recognizes a voice input, and how the system communicates that to the user.